YoursSocial/hackaton25_server/README.md

 #### Dummy admin account
 On live systems NEVER use the insecureAdminLogin!

-User: insecureAdminLogin
+User: insecureAdminLogin<br>
 Password: insecurePasswordRemoveAfterAdminCreated123onZhs2LipBPZVg2itHJsoS7U5tkywsxP

 #### Create your own Admin Account

-1. Login a first time with the insecureAdminLogin.
+1. Login with the insecureAdminLogin.

-2. Create your own admin account with a secure password, to use it later.
+2. Create your own admin account with a secure password.

 3. Logout from the insecureAdminLogin and login with your own admin account.